Symptoms and causes of facet syndrome

 Also known as facet disease or osteoarthritis of the spine, facet syndrome is a fairly common condition that can affect the joints in the spine.
 Facet joints are present along the length of the spine between vertebrae.
 They provide stability to the spine while also allowing movements that involve the neck and back, including leaning, bending and twisting.
-When age or other factors causes a facet joint to deteriorate, it can result in pain and other symptoms.
+When age or other factors cause a facet joint to deteriorate, it can result in pain and other symptoms.
+Read on to learn more about the symptoms and causes associated with facet syndrome as well as the treatments you can undergo that will help you find lasting relief.

 Facet syndrome symptoms